kent-map/kent/landscape/river-dour/README.md

 <br><br>
 A tributary of the Dour, the Drellingore, rises from an intermittent spring in the small hamlet of Wolverton, feeding into the River Dour near Bushy Ruff.
 It flows from a chalk aquifer and the water course is often dry.
 A Bronze Age settlement at Wolverton and the remains of a Bronze Age boat near Dover Harbour indicate that the river may have been used by traders to transport goods.
 <br><br>
 Rising after many weeks of heavy rainfall, when the water table is high enough for the normally dry bed to contain a stream, the Drellingore has been known to flood parts of Alkham, including the fields from South Alkham to the Alkham Road.
+Leland in his itinerary of Kent of 1538 wrote of the spring which "brastest owt so abundantly, that a great part of the water cummeth into Dovar stream."
 In 1936, the _Dover Express_ reported that "the trench is about 2ft wide and the water was 6in deep, flowing rapidly".[^ref4]  According to an old saying:
 <br><br>
 When Drellingore stream flows to Dover town
 Wheat shall be forty shillings and barley a pound.[^ref5]